 A glance at the basic team composition you will need:

 - Software Developers: This the core team that will build the product ground up.
 Take some good time to discuss the product in entirety and ensure the big picture is clear to your developers.
 You can use your in-house team or outsource the work to a software development company.

 - User Experience Designers: Unfortunately many ignore user experience but please note that this is a key component of the SaaS product development process.
 User experience can and often does make the difference between success and failure.
 Recruit a competent UX team.

 - Sales & Marketing: However great your product is going to become, you will still have to invest in marketing and sales.
 It therefore makes a big difference to incorporate sales and marketing experts from the beginning.
 Their input will be valuable and timely.

 2. Features & functionalities

-Take time to outline the key features and functionalities that will define your product.
-This is ideally the product.
-It's the quality of features that define the quality of your product.
+Take time to outline the key features and functionalities that will define your SaaS product.
+This step is crucial, as the quality of these features determines the overall quality of your product.
 Make use of the market surveys you already conducted in step one, as well as the feedback you collected at the MVP validation stage.

 Again, focus on creating features that solve the problem you identified in your target market.

 Beyond SaaS Development Steps